A cool trick to show people how bad your eyesight is

 Figure 2a: Driving vision in a person who is still legal to drive without glasses…barely.

-Figure 2b: Driving vision in a person who doesn’t need glasses
+Figure 2b: Driving vision in a person who doesn’t need glasses.

 For a more drastic example, Figure 3 shows an uncorrected -10.00D person viewing the same eyechart as above.
 As you can see, its pretty much completely blank, except for a small smudge of black in the middle.
 Figure 4 shows the same street scene, once again through the eyes of an uncorrected -10.00D myope.